-In your answers to questions like this, you want to outline the step you'd take for the given scenario.
+In your answers to questions like this, you want to outline the steps you'd take for the given scenario.
 Walk through the process you'd use to arrive at a decision — or share an example of how you set a strategy in the past.
 You can talk about what questions you asked, data you pulled, or research you analyzed to come to conclusions.
 This will help show your logical thinking skills.

 You can also emphasize logical thinking abilities in your resume or cover letter.
 Again, you'll just want to outline your process.
 For instance, instead of simply saying, "Created new training program," you could add more details.
 For instance: "Solicited and analyzed customer feedback, then created a new employee training program to address areas of weakness and standardize employee performance."

 As a reminder, employers seek candidates with a track record of logical thinking because it ensures a smooth decision-making process.